okfn/opendatahandbook/guide/en/events/index.md

 #### What could be done during an event?

-The content of the event is up to its organiser – open knowledge is such a wide world, not even the sky is the limit.
+The content of the event is up to its organizer – open knowledge is such a wide world, not even the sky is the limit.
 If you’re looking for an idea, here are some great things you might like to do:

 #### Face-to-face: